Tha (film): Plot

 The film is set in a small village near Coimbatore and begins with the groom Surya preparing to marry Jothi and narrating a flashback.

 In a flashback, the young man Surya was a blue-collar worker in a metal workshop.
-His parents wanted him to marry, but Surya was shy, had low self-esteem, and his only social life was when he met his five friends who were unlike him.
+His parents wanted him to marry, but Surya was shy, had low self-esteem, and his only social life was when he met his five friends, who were unlike him.
 Anbu is a photo studio owner and a married womanizer.
 Velliangiri is a carefree young man working in a cotton factory.
 Varathan is a loan lender who watches pornography and frequents prostitutes.
 Govindan is a middle-aged man who is an ardent fan of Kamal Haasan and desperately wants to get married.
 Shanmugam is a wastrel who tries to woo a village girl.
 Anbu advised Surya to follow his methods of wooing, but it failed miserably.
 Surya then watches adult films in a cinema theatre and goes to a brothel as Varathan did, but when a prostitute touches his hand, Surya flees.

 Surya's parents then found him a girl: Jothi, a beautiful young woman who studied computer science.
-However, Jothi did not want to marry Surya: she found him not-good-looking and not educated enough; above all else, she was afraid of him.
+However, Jothi did not want to marry Surya: she found him not good-looking and not educated enough; above all else, she was afraid of him.
 Surya then tried to change his looks and behavior.
 The two were later engaged with the blessings of their families.
 Later, Surya, who became an overprotective fiancé, suspected her college mate Kishore of wooing Jothi and beat him up.
-Surya then tried to keep Anbu from his fiancé and one day revealed Anbu's seductive activities to his family, and the two got into a fight.
+Surya then tried to keep Anbu from his fiancée and one day revealed Anbu's seductive activities to his family, and the two got into a fight.
 Surya even suspected her uncle from Dubai of wooing Jothi.
 In the meantime, Jothi started to like Surya for being caring and protective.
-The day before the wedding, a tensed Surya thrashed Jothi's uncle; thus, the wedding was cancelled and her father Chellamuthu wanted Jothi to marry her uncle.
+The day before the wedding, a tense Surya thrashed Jothi's uncle.
+Thus, the wedding was cancelled, and Jothi's father Chellamuthu wanted her to marry her uncle.
 Surya and his family returned home.
 A saddened Surya drank poison.
 Shortly after, he discovered that his wedding was not cancelled and then fainted.
 Surya was rushed to the hospital and died there.

-Back to the present, Surya's body is buried in a cemetery and it was his spirit who narrated the flashback, while Jothi mourns the loss of her fiancé at his grave.
+Back to the present, Surya's body is buried in a cemetery, and it was his spirit who narrated the flashback, while Jothi mourns the loss of her fiancé at his grave.